GabeScott/standard-works-vault/General Conference/1995 April - He Will Be There to Help.md

 # He Will Be There to Help

-*By By Hilarie Cole - West Jordan Eighth Ward, West Jordan Utah Stake*
+By Hilarie Cole - *West Jordan Eighth Ward, West Jordan Utah Stake*

 *Given in the April session of the 1995 General Conference*